 The Journal of Vaishnava Studies (JVS) was founded in 1992 by Steven J. Rosen and is a biannual, interdisciplinary refereed publication dedicated to the in-depth study of Vaishnava traditions of India, from ancient times to the present.
 It is the official publication of the Institute for Vaishnava Studies.

-JVS is the longest running academic journal in the field of Hindu studies in North America, with almost three decades of unbroken publications.
-In serving the academic community, it has published nearly 700 articles (a small percentage of which are book reviews), contributed by scholars from the Americas, Europe, Asia, and Australia.
+The JVS is the longest running academic journal in the field of Hindu studies in North America, with almost three decades of unbroken publications.
+In serving the academic community, it has published nearly 900 scholarly articles (a small percentage of which are book reviews), contributed by field experts from around the world.

-Hundreds of scholars from around the world reference articles published by JVS in their works, which are then published by top academic publishing houses including Oxford, Chicago, Columbia, Princeton, California, Yale, Harvard, etc.
+Researchers from around the world reference articles published by JVS in their works, which are published by leading academic publishing houses including Oxford, Chicago, Columbia, Princeton, California, Yale, Harvard, Delhi University, JNU, Kolkata University, Sophia University (Japan) etc.

 The Journal of Vaishnava Studies is a biannual publication (June/December), each issue of which has all of its articles focused upon an aspect of the declared theme in the call-for-articles announcement made prior to its submission deadline.